Transfer of the Portuguese court to Brazil: The court in the colony

-Out of all 145 nobility titles granted during this time period, only six were granted to Brazilians.
+Out of all 145 titles of nobility granted during this time period, only six were granted to Brazilians.
 Consistently, Brazilians were given the lowest royal title, that of baron.
 To somewhat make up for the fact that the Portuguese not only got more titles but also got more prestigious titles that made them more influential with the nobility, Brazilians were also granted land and seats in the Conselho da Fazenda.
 These were surreptitious ways to keep Brazilians content with the monarchy and appease the population without jeopardizing Portuguese high society, both in Brazil and in Portugal.
 The first title of nobility granted to a Brazilian was in 1812 to the Baroness of São Salvador de Campos dos Goytacazes.
 Out of the 26 titles of nobility granted in 1818, only three Brazilian men were graced: José Egídio Álvares de Almeida, Pedro Dias Paes Leme, and Paulo Fernandes Carneiro Viana.

 The reason so many noble titles were granted in 1818 is most likely because that was the year John was crowned king, with 17 noble titles being granted on the day of his coronation.
 As it can be expected, these titles did not benefit Brazilians much and did not create tight bonds between Brazilians and the new nobility.
 It was a reality unknown to many, even the wealthiest Brazilians.
-An argument can be made of this: nobility titles were made exclusively for Europeans to preserve the contrast in power and superiority of Europeans in Brazil.
+An argument can be made of this: titles of nobility were made exclusively for Europeans to preserve the contrast in power and superiority of Europeans in Brazil.
 By granting titles to Portuguese individuals and those with close ties with Portugal, the court guaranteed the financial support to sustain themselves halfway across the Atlantic.